Highpoint2000/webserver-scanner/README.md

     scanIntervalTime: 500,		// Set the waiting time for the scanner here.
 (Default: 500 ms) A higher value increases the detection rate, but slows down the scanner!
     scanBandwith: 0,          	// Set the bandwidth for the scanning process here (default = 0 [auto]).
 Possible values ​​are 56000, 64000, 72000, 84000, 97000, 114000, 133000, 151000, 184000, 200000, 217000, 236000, 254000, 287000, 311000

-    EnableBlacklist: false,		// Enable Blacklist, set it 'true' or 'false'
+    EnableBlacklist: false,		// Enable Blacklist, set it 'true' or 'false' / the blacklist.txt file with frequency values ​​(e.g. 89.000) must be located in the scanner plugin folder
-    EnableWhitelist: false,		// Enable Whitelist, set it 'true' or 'false'
+    EnableWhitelist: false,		// Enable Whitelist, set it 'true' or 'false' / the whitelist.txt file with frequency values ​​(e.g. 89.000) must be located in the scanner plugin folder

     tuningLowerLimit: '',	        // Set the lower band limit (e.g. '87.5') if the values ​​differ from the web server settings (default is '',)
     tuningUpperLimit: '',		// Set the upper band limit (e.g. '108.0') if the values ​​differ from the web server settings (default is '',)